18 December 2014

 Prior to writing this, I have not suggested this to anyone, so I don’t know how others would react.
 However, it is easy to guess the outrage that would greet my proposal in some quarters.
 For instance, I can imagine it being said that, while a person feels healthy and fully able, they would say that they would like to opt out, but when it came time to pay the piper, no one would be left who would really and truly accept the consequences of their decision, especially if it meant death or living with disfigurement.

-The objection is the same as the old canard that there are no atheists in foxholes: the presumption that, in our hour of need, everyone will fold, without exception, and want the aid and comfort to which scientific medicine entitles us.
+This objection is the same as the old canard that there are no atheists in foxholes: the presumption that, in our hour of need, everyone will fold, without exception, and want the aid and comfort to which scientific medicine entitles us.
 We know this to be false, because we know principled individuals who accept the consequences of their actions without any attempt to save themselves.
 Interestingly, however, this argument shows how far we have come in real terms — in terms of the actual ideology by which we live, rather than the ideology that is honored more the breach than in the observance — because the “heath care in extremis” objection is the perfect mirror image of the no-atheists-in-foxholes objection.
 The no-atheists-in-foxholes claim assumes that in our hour of greatest need that we will all, despite any previous profession made under circumstances of security, seek supernatural aid and comfort.
 The “heath care in extremis” assumes that we will all, despite any profession made under circumstances of security, seek material aid and comfort.
 So which is it going to be?
 Supernatural aid and comfort, or materialistic aid and comfort?

 What is it in the welfare state’s conception of human nature that it must embrace the totality of our being, and extract from us our forced consent for our total expropriation by the state, body and soul, such that no exceptions are to be allowed?
 It is simply this: for the welfare state, man is simply homo economicus.
 The welfare state is an economic institution; each individual instance of homo economicus is a functioning part of our economic institution; therefore, homo economicus is a functioning part of the welfare state.
 It is an elegant syllogism that reduces the individual to his role within the state as part to whole.

 We must see this development in the context of the evolution and maturation of the institutions of advanced industrialized society.
 That is to say, we would be misunderstanding the situation if we attributed all of this development to wild-eyed ideologically motivated radicals who have an agenda for a utopian society which would be a dystopia for the rest of us.
 This is not how most social change comes about.
-Most social change comes about from incremental changes and attitude and incremental changes in material circumstances, which between the two of them create a coevolutionary spiral and issues in unintended consequences that were no part of anyone’s design.
+Most social change comes about from incremental changes in attitude and incremental changes in material circumstances, which between the two of them create a coevolutionary spiral that issues in unintended consequences that were no part of anyone’s design.
 Homo economicus and his role within the economy of the welfare state has not been imposed from above; all of this has emerged organically from historically continuous circumstances.

 We find here a particularly radical embodiment of the doctrine of implicit consent to a social contract: if you are born into a society, and if you choose to stay, you choose to accept the social contract of that society.
 In other words, you relinquish all of your rights, in a Hobbesian moment of absolute submission to the Leviathan, in order to receive a few compensatory rights later, as the Leviathan chooses to grant at its discretion.
 Thus the welfare state arrogates to itself the right to organize your life before you are even born, and once you emerge as an individual within society you are obligated to arrange your affairs, down to the budgeting of your income, according to the dictates of the state.
 And if your income is limited, and that limited income has already been spoken for by the state and its epigones?
 That is your tough luck.
 Next time, come back rich.
 For this life, cough up your money.
 All of it, if need be.